EvgenyUgolkov/Super-Resolution-for-DRP-with-Experimental-Benchmarks-/README.md

 # Super-Resolution-for-DRP-with-Experimental-Benchmarks
 This repository contains supplementary materials for the paper "Resolution-Driven Errors in Digital Rock Physics and Their Mitigation Using Deep-Learning Super-Resolution with Experimental Benchmarks".

 We provide the full code, the training datasets, and the trained models for three examined sandstones: Berea, Parker, and Kentucky.

+# The full code
+For each rock, the training is provided separately.
+The full code for each sandstone can be found in the corresponding sample folder, under the "code" folder

 # Results demonstration
 The code in the corresponding folders enables ML training to enhance the resolution of segmented 3D micro-CT images for three sandstones: